 - Date pickers: Start and end dates for a calendar selection.

-- Dropdown menus: Testing the first and last options in the list.
+- Dropdown menus: Test the first and last options on the list.

 How Boundary Value Analysis Works

-We will divide the “How Boundary Value Analysis Works” section into 2 parts, first, we will show the step-by-step process for implementation of BVA and then we’ll look at the role of fusing equivalence partitioning in BVA.
+We will divide the “How Boundary Value Analysis Works” section into 2 parts.
+First, we will show the step-by-step process for the implementation of BVA, then we’ll look at the role of fusing equivalence partitioning in BVA.

 Step-by-step process for implementing BVA